wragge/discontents-blog/_posts/2009-01-24-cloudy-biographies-and-portrait-walls.md

 print "Finished at: ", time.asctime(time.localtime(finish))
 print "Total time: ", finish - start [/sourcecode]</pre>
+<h3>Biographies in 3D</h3>

-### Biographies in 3D To display all the portrait images in CoolIris I had to harvest all the image details and then write them to a Media RSS file for CoolIris to read.
+To display all the portrait images in CoolIris I had to harvest all the image details and then write them to a Media RSS file for CoolIris to read.

 Extracting the details of all the thumbnail versions of the portraits in the ADB was easy using Beautiful Soup.
 But I also need the paths to the larger versions of the portraits stored on the sites of the repositories that hold the originals.
 All of these sites present the images differently, so a different scraper was needed for each of them.
 As yet I've only included major libraries and archives – I may add some more if I get the time.

 Once the paths to the thumbnails and large versions had been harvested, it was just a matter of writing the RSS feed.
 Actually, I created a series of RSS files, one for each volume, linked using 'rel=previous' and 'rel=next' attributes.
 This helped speed up the loading of the gallery.
 For what it's worth, the complete code is here:
 <pre>[sourcecode language="python"]
 # adb-portraits.py